Shorts

 It is very briefly described as "a story about mother and son.
 It is also about love and destiny".
 The new film by the twice Academy Award-nominated Konstantin Bronzit, He Can't Live Without Cosmos, comes three years after his widely acclaimed (and Oscar-nominated) We Can't Live Without Cosmos.

-The 2016 film focused on two cosmonauts trained to go to a space mission The new film He Can't Live Without Cosmos (again qualified for an Academy Award), is a sequel of a shorts -or a prequel, depending on your viewpoint.
+The 2016 film focused on two cosmonauts trained to go on a space mission.
+The new film, 'He Can't Live Without Cosmos' (again qualified for an Academy Award), is a sequel to a short or a prequel, depending on your viewpoint.

 Film Review (Vassilis Kroustallis):

 The issue of making a sequel or similar-themed film in independent animation (where marketing decisions and big budget concerns don't really matter) is always a contested path.
-Confusion (I've already seen this film 3 years ago), instant comparison (the X film of the series was really the best one), lack of inspiration attributed to its creator.
+Confusion (I've already seen this film 3 years ago), instant comparison (the X film of the series was really the best one), and lack of inspiration attributed to its creator.

-Konstantin Bronzit's He Can't Live Without Cosmos shares the thematic concern and the longing of his previous short We Can't Live Without Cosmos, but he keeps short of resurrecting the past.
-Instead, he moves the focus from adulthood and male bonding to childhood: how the wannabe cosmonaut actually feels, dreams and desires.
+Konstantin Bronzit's He Can't Live Without Cosmos shares the thematic concern and the longing of his previous short, We Can't Live Without Cosmos, but he keeps short of resurrecting the past.
+Instead, he moves the focus from adulthood and male bonding to childhood: how the wannabe cosmonaut actually feels, dreams, and desires.

 This quiet desperation permeates both Cosmos films, a two-part meditation on our lonely travel through a space empty of humans.
 In He Can't Live Without Cosmos, this story is told with precision, pathos, and care for both its two main characters.
 A deeply felt film indeed.